 Most of us probably share the same general idea of what healthy means (e.g. exercise, eating your veggies, drinking enough water, etc.).
 However, as far as the nitty-gritty details go, the idea of “healthy” can be quite subjective.

-On this site I try to avoid most over-processed foods (like all-purpose flour and white sugar) and instead use whole, unprocessed, nutrient-rich foods whenever possible.
+Recipes on this website avoid most over-processed ingredients (like all-purpose flour and white sugar) and instead use whole, unprocessed, nutrient-rich foods whenever possible.

 I don’t think it has to be complicated though; that’s where a little leeway and understanding comes in.

-When I Say Healthy, I Mean My Recipes On Healthy Sweet Eats Are:
+When I Say Healthy, I Mean the Recipes On Healthy Sweet Eats Are:

 - Real food-based, meaning a decent source of healthy fat, protein, fiber, and/or vitamins instead of being empty calories or “junk” food